Discover LCPS

 Why are canine units being brought into LCPS high schools for drug deterrence?
 What prompted this decision?

-Given the increase in vaping and suspected drug overdoses, LCPS is seeking to enhance student safety by taking every precaution to prevent use and increase awareness about the dangers of opioids, vaping, and other substances.
-It is the hope that the presence of canine teams will help deter the presence and/or use of such substances on school property.
+Given the increase in vaping and suspected drug overdoses, LCPS sought to enhance student safety by taking every precaution to prevent use and increase awareness about the dangers of opioids, vaping, and other substances.
+It is the hope that the presence of canine teams help deter the presence and/or use of such substances on school property.

 How often will these scans occur, and will parents/guardians/students be notified in advance?

-Canine team scans will occur randomly during school hours and without advance notice at all high schools.
-The school will follow up with parents/guardians in a community message after a scan takes place.
+Canine team scans occur randomly during school hours and without advance notice at all high schools.
+The school then follows up with parents/guardians in a community message after a scan takes place.

 What schools will experience canine team visits?

-Canine team scans will take place across LCPS high schools beginning in March 2024.
-Canine teams, consisting of a dog, their handler, the School Resource Officer, and an administrator, will walk through schools.
-Each scan will take approximately an hour and a half, about the amount of time of one class block.
+Canine teams, consisting of a dog, their handler, the School Resource Officer, and an administrator conduct canine visits at all LCPS high schools.
+Each scan takes approximately an hour and a half, about the amount of time of one class block.

 What specific training do the canines and their handlers have to ensure the safety and effectiveness of the scans?

-Police canines that will be used to scan LCPS high schools undergo rigorous training covering obedience, scent detection, agility, and socialization.
+Police canines used to scan LCPS high schools undergo rigorous training covering obedience, scent detection, agility, and socialization.
 This prepares them to effectively assist law enforcement in various situations, emphasizing safety, reliability and teamwork between the dog and the handler.
-The canines that will be used in the LCPS high schools for this initiative are specially trained for detection only; they are not used for apprehension.
+The canines used in LCPS high schools are specially trained for detection only; they are not used for apprehension.

 The Loudoun County Sheriff’s Office Canine Teams are certified by the North American Police Work Dog Association (NAPWDA) and the Leesburg Police Department Canine Teams are members of the Virginia Police Canine Association (VPCA).
 All LCSO and LPD Canine Teams undergo annual certifications proving their proficiency in the areas in which the team functions within their respective agency.